kgignatyev/type-safety-end-to-end/README.md

     ./nexus start

-maven's settings.xml and ~/.npmrc should be configured to allow uploading artifacts to the repositories
+maven's settings.xml and ~/.npmrc should be configured to allow uploading artifacts to the repositories and 'npms' repository created in nexus (for npm packages)

 k8s up and running, via minikube or Docker Desktop